tata88k/rx-scheduler-transformer/README.md

         .observeOn(AndroidSchedulers.mainThread())
         .subscribe(data -> doSomething(data));
 ```
-We frequently use subscribeOn() , compose() and observeOn() because We want to process data in a worker thread then subscribe to it on the main thread.
+We frequently use subscribeOn(), compose() and observeOn() because we want to process data in a worker thread then subscribe to it on the main thread and look up the Activity or Fragment lifecycle.
 Now, this tiny library get you rid of it!

 # Setup
 ```groovy